nicolevgarduno/nicolevgarduno.github.io/_pages/about.md

 🎞️ In my free time, I love taking and developing film.

-## About me
+## about me

-Hi!
 I'm a post-master's researcher at LANL's Advanced Research for Cyber Systems group where I work on adversarial AI and machine learning — mostly at the intersection of computer vision and the physical world.

 I earned my M.S. in Information Security with a focus in AI Engineering at Carnegie Mellon as a [Rales Fellow](https://www.cmu.edu/graduate/rales-fellows), and studied Applied Computer Science at Birmingham-Southern College.
 I'm interested in how AI systems fail in the physical world, and what that means for building ones that are actually trustworthy under adversarial conditions.